 The Policy Advisory Group is a committee of legal and public policy professionals who believe that terminally ill Ohioans should have legal access to medical aid in dying.
 They are all volunteers.
 Read on to learn about the current members of the Ohio End of Life Options’ Policy Advisory Group.

-Ann Rowland, Committee Chair
+Ann Rowland, Policy Advisory Group Chair

 Ann Rowland served as a federal prosecutor for nearly 40 years before her retirement.
 She helped care for her brother-in-law in her home as he died from a brain tumor and determined that she would work to ensure that the terminally ill have autonomy in deciding how they die.

 Ruth Anna Carlson is a retired health care attorney and adjunct law professor at CWRU where she taught Bioethics.
 Her interest in end-of-life issues comes from her law practice, including serving as one of the volunteer lawyers who created Ohio’s Advance Directive Forms in 1991, and especially her dad’s very difficult and unsatisfying experience at the end of his life.

 Mia Garcia is an estate planning attorney at Frantz Ward where she structures tax-efficient plans to transfer personal and business assets and manages the formation and governance of a variety of tax-exempt and corporate entities.
 Her support and advocacy began after caring for her father in the last two years of his life and is rooted in a desire to de-stigmatize end-of-life planning so individuals can forever maintain their autonomy and quality of life.